 Here are four ways you can set aside that important time.

 1. Attend Church Every Week

 One of the simplest steps can often be the hardest to commit to.
 Attending church weekly is a great way to grow in fellowship with your church community.
 Gathering together for worship and prayer in your larger community is essential.
 It's also a great way to introduce yourself to others and meet more people in your church.
 Make weekly church attendance a priority, because your presence is as much of a blessing as others are to you!

-Small groups are a great way to grow deeper in your walk with Christ and in fellowship with others.
+Life Groups are a great way to grow deeper in your walk with Christ and in fellowship with others.
 Most groups meet on a weekly basis outside of your usual church service to gather, maybe share a meal and dive into God’s Word together.
-Small groups are safe places to share your struggles and praises together.
+Life Groups are safe places to share your struggles and praises together.